NOI in real estate investing

 Income Taxes

 Note that landlords pay income taxes on net rental income at their normal income tax rate.
-They can, however, take rental property tax deductions without having to itemize their personal deductions.
+However, they can take rental property tax deductions without itemizing their personal deductions.
 Rental property tax deductions are “above the line” expenses and deductions.

 Depreciation

-As a more unique deduction, landlords can deduct the cost of the building and any capital improvements to it.
-However, they must spread these deductions over 27.5 years, using depreciation.
+As a unique deduction, landlords can deduct the cost of the building and any capital improvements to it.
+However, they must spread these deductions over 27.5 years using depreciation.

-It can get confusing, so read up on how rental property depreciation works if you’re not familiar with it.
+It can get confusing, so read up on how rental property depreciation works if you’re unfamiliar with it.

 Tenant Improvements